Zinc: This Immune Standby May Also Improve Mood and Blood Glucose

 Are Zinc Supplements Safe?

-Zinc is generally safe to take orally in amounts no greater than 40 mg per day.
+Zinc is safe to take orally in amounts no greater than 40 mg per day.
 Larger doses may be safe when used for a short period of time, but taking more than 40 mg daily may decrease the body’s ability to absorb copper, leading to potential health problems.
 Extremely high doses of zinc can also cause adverse effects such as stomach pain, vomiting, and even death, with fatal doses ranging from 10-30 grams.

 Zinc Interactions With Medications